 Things we need to do here to make it less “disposable” and likely to fail: replace the wall to wall carpet with decent flooring and area rugs.
 Insulate the attic to keep that heat suck away.
 Upgrade some of the systems, more of the windows.
 Finish the other insulation projects.
 I’d like to put in brick walkways, don’t know if that will happen, I’m pretty sure if it does, it won’t be soon.
 I have some concrete stepping stones now.
 They’ll last for a while yet.

 My stuff is being culled, daily, by my asking myself, “Will I want this in 10 years?” and if the answer is no — it goes.
 But the repairs and upgrades to the house need to be made with the idea that they should last 30 years or more, when we can afford it.
 That mindset has changed a few decisions we made about painting the living room and likely will affect more.

 I was telling someone about our coffee pot.
 We’d already done this shift for that.
 Got tired of electric pots breaking, breaking carafes, etc. So we got a French press, glass one.
 It broke.
 To heck with that!
 Our next pot was insulated and metal.
 Not this one, but you get the idea.

 And, yes, re housewares, I’m not the only one who’s gotten here.
 If that describes you, you might be interested in this site.
 However, I need like nothing they sell, because either I’ve got equivalent (some of it was my Dad’s) or I’ve bought stuff used.
 Buying used is even better to my mind that buying new. . . of course, I could be (?) biased . . . as I sell used durable goods for $.
-‘Ya think I might have an opionion?
+‘Ya think I might have an opinion?
 I’m not the only one.
 The last two things I sold at the booth are a cleaver and toast rack.
-(I didn’t get either of them when they were new.)
+(I didn’t get either of them new.)